Robert Cecil, 1st Viscount Cecil of Chelwood: Early life and legal career

 Cecil was born at Cavendish Square, London, the sixth child and third son of Robert Gascoyne-Cecil, 3rd Marquess of Salisbury, three times prime minister, and Georgina, daughter of Sir Edward Hall Alderson.
-He was the brother of James Gascoyne-Cecil, 4th Marquess of Salisbury, Lord William Cecil, Lord Edward Cecil and Lord Quickswood and the cousin of Arthur Balfour.
-He was educated at home until he was thirteen and then spent four years at Eton College.
+He was the brother of James Gascoyne-Cecil, 4th Marquess of Salisbury, Lord William Cecil, Lord Edward Cecil and Lord Quickswood and the cousin of Arthur Balfour, with whom he had common grandparents: James Brownlow William Gascoyne-Cecil and Frances Mary Gascoyne (1802–1839), the only daughter and heiress of Bamber Gascoyne (1757–1824) of Childwall, Liverpool, Lancashire, member of Parliament for Liverpool (1780–96).
+Cecil was educated at home until he was thirteen and then spent four years at Eton College.
 He claimed in his autobiography to have enjoyed his home education most.
 He studied law at University College, Oxford, where he became a well-known debater.
 His first job was as private secretary to his father, when commencing in office as prime minister from 1886 to 1888.
 In 1887, he was called to the bar by the Inner Temple.
 He was fond of saying that his marriage to Lady Eleanor Lambton, daughter of George Lambton, 2nd Earl of Durham on 22 January 1889, was the cleverest thing he had ever done.

 From 1887 to 1906, Cecil practised civil law, including work in Chancery and parliamentary practice.
 On 15 June 1899, he was appointed a Queen's Counsel.
 After the outbreak of the Second Boer War, he enrolled as a recruit in the Inns of Court Rifles in February 1900, but he never saw active service.
 He also collaborated in writing a book, entitled Principles of Commercial Law.
 In 1910 he was appointed a member of the General Council of the Bar, and a Bencher of the Inner Temple.
 He was already a Justice of the Peace when he was raised the following year as Chairman of the Hertfordshire Quarter Sessions.